anurag-176/UnifizeDiscountService/README.md

 ---

 ## Postman Collection (APIs)
-All APIs with examples for tests and beyond in one place.
+All APIs with examples for tests, documentation and beyond in one place.
 ```
 https://drive.google.com/file/d/1286MWGeNra1uWdxIQ8kQUjsVuFsRfNlf/view?usp=sharing
 ```
+---

+## Usage

+1. To start applying the policies.
+One must create the first.
+All postman examples are already in place under ```create-discount-policies-API```.
+All one has to do is simply run them.

+2. Next to test the implemented APIs, run any example you like or modify them.
+These will be available under ```calculate-discount-API```

+3. You can make your own policies too even one with compound ones.
+Check examples under ```create-discount-policies-API``` named as ```* (Compound condition)```

+**System behaviour modularity are discussed below along with Data flow chart**

 ---

 ## ✅ Features